Creating HVAC and Plumbing Runs

 - Use the CAD Drawing tools to create CAD lines, arcs, polylines and/or splines as needed.
 Once they are drawn, place them on the desired layer.

-- Specify a selected object's layer on the Line Style tab of its specification dialog.
+- Specify a selected object's layer on the Line Style panel of its specification dialog.

-- Use the Layer Painter tool select a layer and then assign to objects.
+- Use the Layer Painter tool, select a layer and then click on items to assign them to that layer.

 - Specify one of your new custom layers as the Current CAD Layer, and then use the CAD drawing tools to create lines, arcs, etc that are placed your custom layer and inherit its attributes.